pat-s/2019-feature-selection/docs/00-manuscripts/ieee/reviews/review2/reviewer2.md

 > P9, Figure 4: The filters improved the results mainly for the task HR.
 For all others, the no Filter results are within the best results.
 Please explain how can a filter worsen the performance?

+Thanks for the detailed look on the results.
 There is no guarantee that the use of filters always improves the result, even though the selection of features is optimized via tuning.
 As mentioned and discussed in the study, the outcome is a combination of learner+dataset+filter and using a subset of features might not always result in the best performance.
 Also the ranking of certain filters might simply not have a positive effect and result in features being removed even though they would have been helpful to the model in the end.

 > P9, Figure 5: Why did you highlight Borda Filter?

-Because the use of ensemble filters (i.e. the Borda filter) is a central evaluation point of this work.
+ We highlighted the Borda filter because the use of ensemble filters (i.e. the Borda filter) is a central evaluation point of this work.

 > P10, Figure 6: As I mentioned in the general comments you have to apply smoothing before analyzing the spectral signatures.
 The peak around 950nm is also very strange.

-The spectral signatures are only displayed for reference and are not analyzed in more detail, therefore we believe that no smoothing is required here.
-The spike around 950nm is visible for all plots and even though the spectral signature of Oiartzun is substantially different compared to the other plots, this is what the data contains.

-FIXME: ALEX: Vielleicht eher nochmal auf den (vor mir modifizierten) Response zum general comment zum gleichen Thema Bezug nehmen.
-Ich finde es nicht überzeugend einfach zu sagen, dass wir smoothing nicht für nötig erachten.
-Wenn du eine physiologische Erklärung geben könntest, wäre das überzeugender, als seinen Einwand so abzubügeln...
+Please see our previous comment on this topic.

 > What does scaled Reflectance or in the caption normalized reflectance mean?